refinajs/refina/README.md

   _.textInput(name);

   if (_.button("Click me!", name.length === 0)) {
-    // returns true if the button is clicked count++;
+    // when the button is clicked
+    count++;
     console.log(_.$ev);
     // (TS)        ^? :MouseEvent